Djokovic edges Federer in Paris Masters thriller

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Paris: Novak Djokovic defeated Roger Federer in a thrilling semi-final at the Paris Masters on Saturday to extend his winning run to 22 matches ahead of his return to world number one next week.
+PARIS: Novak Djokovic defeated Roger Federer on Saturday in a Paris Masters semi-final that he described as “one of the best matches” between the long-time rivals to extend his winning run to 22 outings.

-He will meet Russia´s Karen Khachanov in Sunday´s final as he looks to pull level with Rafael Nadal on 33 career Masters titles.
+He will meet Russia’s Karen Khachanov in final as he looks to pull level with Nadal on 33 career Masters titles.

-Djokovic, who will replace an injury-plagued Nadal at the top of the rankings on Monday, now leads Federer 25-22 overall and has not lost to the Swiss since 2015.
+Djokovic has won his last four meetings with Federer and now leads the Swiss 25-22 overall, having not lost to the 20-time Grand Slam champion since 2015.

-"Novak is obviously on a roll.
-You can feel it.
-At the end it came down to a few things here and there," said Federer, who returned to play in Paris this week for the first time in three years.
+“We had epic matches throughout our rivalry but this one definitely ranks as one of the best matches we played,” said Djokovic, who is aiming to clinch a fourth title in a row after wins at Cincinnati, the US Open and Shanghai.

 Djokovic will go in search of a fifth Paris trophy after denying Federer a shot at a historic 100th title, although the Wimbledon and US Open champion was pushed all the way by his 37-year-old rival.